Topo-boundary: A Benchmark Dataset on Topological Road-boundary Detection Using Aerial Images for Autonomous Driving: Baseline models

 \subsubsection{RoadTracer}

 This baseline (CVPR2018) \cite{bastani2018roadtracer} is believed to be the first work that solves the line-shaped object detection problem by an iterative graph generation approach.
 However, the network for feature extraction is merely a multi-layer CNN without skip connections.
-Moreover, the training strategy is naive.